jacquesmatcgithub/myMovies/design_documents/time_log.md

 02/05/2018 | 5.0 | Worked out how to get my API call to work.
 Also created a mock-up of the movie grid page.
 02/08/2018 | 4.75 | Watched the week 4 videos.
 02/10/2018 | 8.0 | Working on the admin page of my app.
 Also watched the week 5 videos.
+02/11/2018 | 11.0 | Finished watching the week 4 videos.
+Watched week 5 videos.
+Did the week 4 excercise.
+Changed my indie app to use a DAO for the User.
+Got the user list to show on my app admin page.
+Also coded so if the admin clcks on a user that user's info is displayed.